DevGrow/devgrow.github.io/_posts/2011-01-05-3-tips-to-improve-your-blogs-usability.markdown

 - web design
 ---

 Usability can be defined as the overall user-friendliness and ease of use of your website or product.
 Having a usable blog means less frustration for your readers, which in turn improves their overall experience, user retention and conversions.
-Just a few small changes to your blog can have a meaningful impact on usability.<!-- more -->
+Just a few small changes to your blog can have a meaningful impact on usability.

 In order to better understand these suggestions, you should try to see your blog from the perspective of a completely average visitor.
 Try to imagine what your readers see and answer these basic questions:

   * Why do your visitors go to your blog in the first place?

   * Can you view the actual content of your blog without feeling distracted?

   * Take a step back from your screen.
 Does your blog look/feel overwhelming in terms of information being presented?

   * Is reading a post on your blog an enjoyable experience that you'd be willing to repeat?